Newborn Sounds Congested but No Mucus in Their Nose

 Use a Nasal Aspirator

-After loosening the mucus, you’ll need to get it out.
-There are four choices, depending on how strong your stomach is regarding snot.
+After loosening the mucus, you'll need to get it out.
+There are four main choices, depending on how strong your stomach is when it comes to snot.

-• Electric Aspirator – These devices are effective but a little pricey.
+- Electric Aspirator.
+Effective, but a little pricey.

-• Mother’s Kiss – Block one nostril and gently blow into your little one’s mouth.
-The air should come out of their nose and bring the snot with it.
-However, you need to take care not to blow too hard, which could damage your baby’s lungs.
+- Mother's Kiss.
+Block one nostril and gently blow into your baby's mouth.
+The air comes out the nose and carries the snot with it.
+Go very gently; too much pressure can hurt tiny lungs.

 When to Worry About Your Baby's Nasal Congestion